 Take last year’s Black Friday and Cyber Monday, for example; American shoppers alone purchased $2.4 billion worth of goods via mobile phone or tablet in just those two days.
 Mobile payment platforms like Paypal are helping to speed this adoption along — it alone processed over $14 billion on mobile in 2016.

-With such a gargantuan shift towards mobile, retailers are going to have to focus on building an online presence that work seamlessly on all screens.
+With such a gargantuan shift towards mobile, retailers are going to have to focus on building an online presence that works seamlessly on all screens.
 Mobile-friendly or ‘mobile-only’ sites won’t be sufficient anymore for the kind of multi-device behavior that’s becoming the norm.

 Want to get into retail?
 Get your act together online first.

 Web and mobile presence was the #1 strategic investment for retailers in 2016, alongside social media and digital marketing.
 Especially if you happen to be a startup, these are now the primary points where your brand will be discovered.
 This doesn’t mean that the retail experience is entirely supplanted by E-comm.
 However, having an ‘always-on’ platform for selling merchandise is a must - which is why a website should always be your first draw.

 Instagram recently rolled out a feature that enables brands to tag products that are featured in the images they post (much like someone would tag friends in a photo).
 By tapping on those product descriptions, users are able to go to the brand’s website to learn more and make a purchase.

 Facebook too, has been pushing a new platform called Canvas Ads.
 These newsfeed ads were designed strictly for mobile and are intended to offer a deeper and more engaging experience for those browsing on smartphones.

 With product recommendation engines and user reviews becoming a key part of the e-comm ecosystem, we’re going to start seeing more and more transactions that are happening on social media.